saltstack/salt/doc/topics/cloud/tencentcloud.rst

 Dependencies
 ============
-The TencentCloud driver for Salt Cloud requires the tencentcloud-sdk-python package, which is available at PyPI:
+The Tencent Cloud driver for Salt Cloud requires the ``tencentcloud-sdk-python`` package, which is available at PyPI:

 https://pypi.org/project/tencentcloud-sdk-python/